dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 The main places to check:

 * **Missing EC patch**:
-  * For desktops, make sure you have your EC SSDT both in EFI/OC/ACPI and ACPI -> Add, **double check it's enabled.**
+  * Make sure you have your EC SSDT both in EFI/OC/ACPI and ACPI -> Add, **double check it's enabled.**
   * If you don't have one, grab it here: [Getting started with ACPI](https://dortania.github.io/Getting-Started-With-ACPI/)
 * **IRQ conflict**:
   * Most common on older laptops and pre-builts, run SSDTTime's FixHPET option and add the resulting SSDT-HPET.aml and ACPI patches to your config( the SSDT will not work without the ACPI patches)